 Head of Wealth Management Research

-William Trout is a senior analyst with Celent’s wealth management practice.
-His research centers on technology strategy and innovation in the securities, wealth management and banking industries.
-He has particular expertise on automated advice delivery, data analytics and segmentation, retirement investments, the use of digital tools and wealth management platform technology.
-Within the wealth management arena, his interests include financial planning, investment advisory, the family office and trust services.
-An authority on the robo-advisory business, William has been widely quoted in publications such as Bloomberg, CNBC, Financial Times, New York Times, and the Wall Street Journal.
-He is also a frequent speaker at industry conferences and keynotes client gatherings.
+William Trout leads Celent’s global Wealth Management practice.
+His research centers on technology strategy and innovation in the securities and banking industries.
+He has particular expertise on automated advice delivery, the use of digital tools and wealth management platform technology.
+An authority on the robo advisory business, William has been widely quoted in Bloomberg, CNBC, Financial Times, New York Times, and the Wall Street Journal.
+Prior to Celent, William was head of product and segment development for affluent and high net worth customers at BBVA Compass.
+He holds an AB from Harvard College.

 Co-founder, Head of Marketplace & Content